DiscoveryUnlimited/IBM-Applied-Data-Science-Capston/README.md

 Final course in the IBM Data Science Professional Certificate and the Applied Data Science with Python Specialization.

-THe project follows the Data Science methodology involving data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and reporting your results to stakeholders.
+The project follows the Data Science methodology involving data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and reporting your results to stakeholders.